42kevinzheng/Persona-Website/README.md

 This website is a single page website.
 It has navigation links on the top to go to different sections within the same page.

-To open this website, download the files, and click on index.html to open the website.
-It will open on your default web browser.
+Download the files, unzip the files, and click on index.html to open the website on your default web browser.